 The Printing Press – Journalistic Activity and the Public opinion.

-Modernisation of Indian Languages and Literary Forms – Reorientation in Painting, Music and Performing Arts.
+Modernization of Indian Languages and Literary Forms – Reorientation in Painting, Music and Performing Arts.

 History Unit – IX